Catch up with all the latest aftershocks at xkcd

 Way down under.
 As in Antarctica.
 Our favorite ex-Chief Software Architect is on vaca, and decided to Tweet his Peeps.
 (Is that expression too much hipster doofus slang?)

 Up to 140 characters worth of in-depth, thought-provoking social discourse from such intellectual giants as Khloe Kardashian.
+With such incisive commentary, she should be on 60 Minutes.
+Or something.

 We’ve all seen it.
 Oops, we’re over capacity or some such nonsense.
 You want to Tweet badly..and the Fail Whale nails you.
 But what does the Fail Whale really mean?
 Glad you asked, pardner.